Rouzihiro/osyx/docs/starting.md

 > [!NOTE]
 > A top bar is basically redundant here.
 Starship already tells time.
 Event driven notifications surface critical system vitals (thermals, battery, etc).

+You may have seen me switch themes instantly, to get that, check the [flavors](./ui/flavors.md) docs.

 ## The rule